Using Concrete Abstractions with DrScheme

 DrScheme can be set to use any of several variants of the Scheme

 language.
-This is set when you first start up DrScheme, and can also
+You will need to set this when you first start up DrScheme, by

-Abstractions, switch to the "Textual" language listed under the "PLT" heading.
+Abstractions, select to the "Textual" language listed under the

-Note for instructors: This language setting can also be done once for
+Note for instructors: These language settings can also be done once for

-all users with a site-specific preferences file, so that that each
+all users with a site-specific preferences file, so that each

 user doesn't need to do it.
 Search in